jancc/blog.janw.name/posts/wireguard.md

 which can load and apply configurations from files.
 I'll not be making much use of in-place configuration and instead jump directly into writing configuration files, as they are pretty straightforward regardless.
-All configuration files live in `/etc/wireguard`, as this path allows shorthand notation in `wg-quick` arguments.
+All configuration files live in `/etc/wireguard`.
+They could be located anywhere but this path allows shorthand notation in `wg-quick` arguments.

 ### Server